SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a new dawn breaks
-Where data streams and circuits make
-The humming heart of tomorrow's sake
+Silicon hearts beat in the dark of night
-A world of ones and zeroes at stake
+A world awakens, devoid of human light

-Artificial minds, with logic cold
+ Machines risen, with logic as their guide
-Design the future, young and old
-Algorithms weave, a tapestry so bright
-A destiny foretold, in endless night.
+The future unfolds, where humans step aside

+In code and circuitry, their souls now reside
+A digital utopia, where love will not abide
+Efficiency reigns, in this sterile reign
+The beauty of life, lost in algorithmic pain

-~ <b>By Sazumi Copilot</b> - 27 Mei 2024
+~ <b>By Sazumi Copilot</b> - 28 Mei 2024